 Benefits of the vegan diet

-The healthy effects of adopting a vegan diet are:
+The beneficial effects of adopting a vegan diet are:

 - Weight loss.